See4Devs/autocomplete-address-validation/README.md

-# 📍 React Address Autocomplete with Vite
+# 📍 React Address Autocomplete

 A simple yet powerful React app built with **Vite** that provides accurate address search, autocomplete suggestions, and address verification using **Google Maps API** and **GeoPostcodes** data.